Winter Wellness with Helen Mead

 Reiki is a system of hands-on healing, whereby energy is transferred using the Chakras or energy centres of the body.

-A therapy in which the nerve endings primarily in the feet are stimulated by specific massage techniques to effect changes in specific parts of the body, boosting health and healing.
+A therapy in which the nerve endings in the feet or face are stimulated by specific massage techniques to effect changes in specific parts of the body, boosting health and healing.